akamud/vscode-caniuse/README.md

 ## Installing

-This extension is available in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/akamud.vscode-caniuse)
+This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/akamud.vscode-caniuse)
 ```
 ext install Can I use
 ```